ClericPy/morebuiltins/README.md

 4.3 `unparse_qsl` - Provides the inverse operation of parse_qsl, converting query string lists back into a URL-encoded string.

 4.4 `update_url` - Organizes the query arguments within a URL to standardize its format.

+4.6 `make_response` - Generates an HTTP response based on the provided parameters.

 ## 5. morebuiltins.download_python